MontrealCorpusTools/ISCAN/docs/source/admin.rst

 Much of this documentation is meant to be more technical and is geared towards advanced users interested in setting up their own
 ISCAN servers, either on a desktop computer for local use or on a dedicated server for communal use.
 Please see the :ref:`tutorials_iscan` section for more information and a walk-through on how to use ISCAN once it has been set up.
-Please see the troubleshooting section below for a continously-updated set of solutions to common installation or maintenence issues.
+Please see the troubleshooting section below for a continuously-updated set of solutions to common installation or maintenence issues.

 Moving parts
 ============